techno-tim/techno-tim.github.io/_posts/2025-07-11-truenas-docker-pro.md

 - You can access it securely via Traefik + HTTPS
 - Everything is defined in Compose.

-## Bonus: Fix Custom Icons to TrueNAS Custom Apps
+## Bonus: Fix Custom Icons for TrueNAS Custom Apps

 By default, when you deploy a custom app on TrueNAS using your own Docker Compose, the app will likely show up with a missing or blank icon in the Apps UI.